Space environment applications

 The major factors determining the radiation pressure are:

-• The intensity, the spectral and the spatial distribution of the incident radiation
+• The intensity, spectral and spatial distribution of solar radiation

 • The geometry of the satellite